isabelc/Comment-Notifier-No-Spammers/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.5.6 =
+Added compatibility with more themes.
+New option to delete all plugin data on uninstall.

 = 1.5.5 =
 Fixed - If comment moderation was not enabled, subscribers were not properly subscribed in version 1.5.4.